CVI: Causes, diagnosis and modern treatment options

 3. leg movements during long periods of sitting or standing

 If prolonged sitting or standing cannot be avoided, simple leg exercises should be performed to promote blood flow.
-Elevating the legs during breaks or circling the feet helps to prevent swelling and improve venous return.
+Elevating the legs during breaks or circling the feet helps to avoid swelling and improve venous return.

 4. avoid tight clothing